aaiknn/OSINT/README.md

 ## Contents
 ### Introduction
-* [[_introduction]]: OSINT in general.
+* [[OSINT/_introduction]]: OSINT in general.
 This is where to find general information on OSINT and its disciplines, and also a huge collection of resources that are great to use when launching a new OSINT-related research project.
 * [[research-management]]: Managing an OSINT-related research project.
 * [[sock-accounts]]: Building a presence with privacy in mind.